palumbou/another_nixos_configurations_template/README.md

 - **Secure Boot Activation with Lanzaboote**
   Enable Secure Boot using the community tool [Lanzaboote](https://github.com/nix-community/lanzaboote).

-- ~~**Host-Specific Dotfiles Import**
-  Enable dotfiles import for each host, not only per user.~~ ✅ *Completed: import of host-specific dotfiles added to the user's configuration file in April 2025.*

 - **Import KDE Profile**
   Automatically import the KDE profile during the build, rather than requiring a manual import.